+But what many don’t realize about trail etiquette, is that it’s about far more than keeping other people happy: we’ve got to keep the trails happy too.
 From an environmental standpoint: staying on the trail helps to protect the natural surroundings, wildlife, and plants, as well as prevent erosion that could compromise the integrity of the trail.
 Often times trails will be rerouted to allow new growth, or even protect nesting birds.
 Remember, this is THEIR home.

 Stay to the Right, Pass on the Left

 Similar to road traffic (at least in the United States), stay to the right when encountering another trail user headed in the opposite direction.
 (This leads me to wonder what side of the trail people run on in Europe?
 Hmmm…) If you must pass someone headed in the same direction, be sure to make your presence and intentions to pass known by shouting (politely, of course) “on your left” or “passing on your left”.
-This will prevent startling the other trail user, and will also give them opportunity to safely move to the right to allow you to pass.
+This trail etiquette practice will prevent startling the other trail user, and will also give them opportunity to safely move to the right to allow you to pass.
 Be sure to always pass on the left.
 If a runner is approaching you from behind, be sure to stay to the far right when the trail allows, allowing the other person plenty of room to safely pass.

 On a related note, leave your headphones at home.
 The forest (desert, wherever you trail may be) is far too beautiful to be distracted by Jay-Z or Brittney Spears or whatever you young hooligans are listening to these days (I’m only kidding.
 Sort of).
 Plus, this way you’ll be able to hear if anyone …or anything (bear?
 Moose?) approaches from behind.
 If you absolutely insist on the iPod, make sure the volume is low enough that you can safely hear your surroundings.